Tykky/Raytracer/Documentation/implementation.md

-# Project implementation
+# Project Implementation

 ## Overview
-Technically the implemented algorithm corresponds more closely to _path tracer_ than ray tracers.
-The main difference is that pathpath tracing uses random sampling and ray tracing does not.
+Technically the implemented algorithm corresponds more closely to _path tracer_ than ray tracers.The main difference is that path tracing uses random sampling and ray tracing does not.
 Path tracer will produce noise when used with low sample count.
 The more samples are used the more accurate (less noise) the final output will be.
 This type of approach is often referred as the [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method).